zio/zio-quill/README.md

 // You can use the default Runner when constructing a Monix jdbc contexts.
 // The resulting tasks will be wrapped with whatever Scheduler is
-// defined when you do task.syncRunUnsafe(), typically a global implicit. lazy val ctx = new MysqlMonixJdbcContext(SnakeCase, "ctx", Runner.default)
+// defined when you do task.syncRunUnsafe(), typically a global implicit. lazy val ctx = new MysqlMonixJdbcContext(SnakeCase, "ctx", EffectWrapper.default)

 // However...
 // Monix strongly suggests that you use a separate thread pool for database IO